Ch3ster8/DT2_Assignment_2/README.md

 Write about the ethics (Why open source)
-Write about the current state of game dev and why the layoffs Write about the understanding gained and how it was/can be applied to future learning/assignments
+Write about the current state of game dev and why the layoffs Write about the understanding gained and how it was/can be applied to future learning/assignments If you could redo past assignment with new knowledge :)

 1. DT1_Assignment_1:
    * My first assignment was to make a pizza ordering system, this assignment taught me some basic programming skills, and I gained some new skills around "for loops" and "lists" which helped me throughout some of my future assignments as "for loops" and "lists" are vital building blocks in code, here I used a "for loop" to iterate through a text file for my dialogue system in my fourth assignment **(Insert code here)**.